When is the next international break?

 Yes, players can opt out of playing for their country - over the years, we've seen many excuses from league managers refusing to release players from their clubs citing injury.

-What football is live on TV during an international break
+What football is live on TV during an international break?

 Whilst the Premier League and EFL Championship pause during the international break, for League One, League Two and National League, it's business as usual - these games take up the TV slots on Sky and TNT whilst international football tends to be shown on free-to-air channels ITV and BBC.